Time and place

 Structure of the meetings

 Our secretary and treasurer (or other members of the committee) will be on the front desk ready to welcome you.
-They will take your details and payment and give you a name sticker to wear (we all wear name badges).
+They will take your details and payment and give you a name badge to wear (we all wear name badges).
 You can also sign up for our email list.

 You’ll often find us sitting at round tables but if it’s a more formal presentation, we might have rows of chairs.
 Just sit wherever feels comfortable to you.
 We know it can be a bit nerve wracking the first time you come, but we promise people will be welcoming.